-Attention: For proper cooling and airflow, reinstall the air baffle before you insert the compute node into the chassis.
+Attention: For proper cooling and airflow, reinstall the air baffle before you turn on the compute node.
 Operating the compute node with the air baffle removed might damage compute node components.

 After removing the air baffle, begin installing any options that you have purchased.